-Sally Swift: What's on your mind today?
+Sally Swift: Molly, you say that you have mushrooms on your mind today?

 SS: What's the best way for us to store them at home?